Panadol Sinus Pain and Congestion Relief Caplets

 Do not take this medicine:

-- If you are taking other medicines for the relief of colds & flu, congestion or blocked nose, appetite suppressants or stimulants
+- If you are taking other medicines for the relief of colds & flu, congestion or blocked nose, appetite suppressants or stimulant drugs called amphetamines (sometimes used for attention deficit disorder).

 - If you have very high blood pressure or severe coronary artery disease (heart disease caused by poor blood flow or narrowing of the blood vessels of the heart).